CROCODILE-CESM/CrocoGallery/gallery/notebooks/diagnostics/CUPiD_intro.md

 ```

 The rest of this tutorial will refer to the location you installed CUPiD as `${CUPID_ROOT}`.
-To be able to copy and paste blocks of commands directly, we need to add the variable to your environment (see [Bash Export Variable](https://www.tutorialspoint.com/bash-export-variable)).
+To be able to copy and paste blocks of commands directly, we need to add the variable to your environment.

 Most of you are using `bash` or `zsh`,
 which have been the default shell on Linux and Unix computers for a while now.